patrickmaynard/canadian-contaminated-sites/README.md

 To get a basic FCSI database up and running, do the following:

--- Install virtualenvwrapper if needed
+-- Install python2 and virtualenvwrapper if needed

 -- cd to the "drafts" folder.